Today's Featured Articles:

 Good Tuesday morning from Salt Lake City

-Welcome to Utah's must-read daily political news rundown.
+Thanks for subscribing to Utah's must-read daily political news rundown.
 Please encourage your friends and colleagues to sign up for our emails.

 Salt Lake Tribune